 By having the holistic view of the context, you can identify behavioural principles that explain the current decisions and the ones to help you ideate how to nudge your persona towards a desired action.
 A great tool for this is the Persuasive Patterns deck of cards to plot applicable principles against the journey map.
 The selected patterns are relevant to product and service design and we enjoy using them at Common Good.
 To learn more about the plethora of cognitive biases and how to play with them — a good starting point is thе awesome cheatsheet by Buster Benson.

 Once you’ve identified some opportunities, you can define the ideal future state — capture it with a “How Might We” design challenge and introduce a new job story with the intended behaviour and envisioned outcomes.

-Behaviour = Motivation + Ability + Trigger
+Behaviour = Motivation + Ability + Prompt

 In behavioural design it’s important to design the environment in which the action is taking place as much as the touchpoint of interaction.
-A design idea for intervention may be brilliant, however if either motivation, ability or trigger is missing - it won’t work.
+A design idea for intervention may be brilliant, however if either motivation, ability or a prompt is missing - it won’t work.
 Hence, we need to analyse the context in which the key behaviour is happening and which factor needs to be adjusted for the intervention idea to be successful.

 Test & Measure

 Testing the effect of the behavioural intervention is very important to get actual evidence that the design works in the real world.
 During ideation we get very creative and might plug in assumptions to the mix, so we need to validate that we’re doing the right thing to get the job done.

 One way to go about it is with a hypothesis-driven experiments.
 Starting with a design hypothesis that outlines the idea and how it will cause the desired behaviour.
 Then describe how you’ll go about testing it and what you will measure.
 It’s also important to define what result will be convincing enough that it works.